fossasia/eventyay-talk/doc/developer/setup.rst

     source env/bin/activate

-You should now see a (env) prepended to your shell prompt. **You have to do this in every shell you use to work with pretalx** (or configure your shell to do so automatically).
+You should now see a (env) prepended to your shell prompt. **You have to do this in every shell you use to work with eventyay** (or configure your shell to do so automatically).

 If you are working on Ubuntu or Debian, we strongly recommend upgrading your pip and setuptools